What are the uranium stocks to watch in 2019? Analysts at Raymond James recently listed three they have on their radar right now.

 2. NexGen Energy (TSX:NXE,NYSEAMERICAN:NXE)

-NexGen Energy is heavily invested in developing projects in Saskatchewan’s Athabasca Basin, an area that accounted for the vast majority of the 23 percent of global supply Canada produced in 2016.
-NexGen has three ongoing projects in the Basin: Arrow, Rook 1 and the ISO Energy deposit, named after NexGen’s 64 percent owned subsidiary.
+Currently, NexGen has three ongoing projects in the Basin: Arrow, Rook 1 and the ISO Energy deposit, named after NexGen’s 64 percent owned subsidiary.

 3. Uranium Participation (TSX:U,OTC Pink:URPTF)

-The data for this article was retrieved on April 25, 2019.
+The data for this article was retrieved on July 22, 2019.

 Don’t forget to follow us @INN_Resource for real-time updates!